Species of the Month: Lesser Celandine

 Our Species of the Month species surveys are an important way you can help us.
 Records are sent to DERC (Dorset Environmental Records Centre) who collate this information to build up a picture of the of the state of Dorset's wildlife.
 So please help us help wildlife by filling in the form below.
 Thank you!

-May Species of the Month: Tree Bumblebee
+February Species of the Month: Lesser Celandine

-Scientific Name: Bombus hypnorum
+Scientific Name: Ficaria verna

 Did you know?